ARA Historical Novel Prize Eligibility & Rules

 11. Novels must have good production values and be professionally edited.

 12. Minimum word count is 50,000 words.
-The word count must be specified on the nomination form.
+An accurate word count of the text must be specified on the nomination form which excludes forewords, blurbs, author’s notes, references and acknowledgements.

 13. Verse novels are eligible.